 - The award is open to all registered participants of the annual DSAI conference;

 - A written paper must be submitted in advance of the oral presentation.
-Author(s)’ details should be submitted separately;
+As papers will be subject to a blind review process, author(s)’ details should be submitted separately;

 - An oral presentation of the paper must be given, except in unforeseen circumstances such as illness;